Cost-Effective End of Lease Office Make Good & Strip out Options

 - Lack of time to do this while still maintaining their normal business activities.

-It is highly recommended so that you save time and money that you engage an external company that specialises in these sorts of projects, refurbishment contractors will clearly scope the minimum work that needs to be done to achieve the most cost-effective make good solution, obtain the markets most competitive contractor pricing and then manage the project through to completion.
+It is highly recommended so that you save time and money that you engage an external company that specializes in these sorts of projects, refurbishment contractors will clearly scope the minimum work that needs to be done to achieve the most cost-effective make good solution, obtain the markets most competitive contractor pricing and then manage the project through to completion.

 The first place to start is with your landlord or land agent.
 Get a written confirmation what the make good expectations are, be prepared to negotiate as most landlords will claim more than what is required.